andystoica/demo-webapp/README.md

 ## Installation, startup and tests

-After changing into the corresponding service directory, node dependencies need to be installed for each service:
+For **development and testing environments**, node.js dependencies need to be installed for each service:

 ```bash
 cd frontend